JarrahDev/Raspberry-Pi-Pico-Knob/README.txt

 2)This code has 3 basic modes --> 1st is Volume
 2nd is screen brightness and the 3rd one emulates the left and right arrow keys (very useful while editing a video/audio in editor/DAW as well as rewinding or fast-forwarding video/audio).

 3)Yes this code is fully customizable and shareable (you can mention me but it is not required) There are even some customizable parts of the code.
-For example, you can set a long press to any keyboard shortcut ctrl + alt + delete or win + r, or even custom ones like ctrl + alt + f (which is set to by default)
+For example, you can set a long press to any keyboard shortcut ctrl + alt + delete or win + r, or even custom ones like ctrl + alt + h (which is set to by default)